 No matter where you live, you almost certainly have had the experience of being out on the stoop or porch late at night and hearing the unmistakable sound of dogs howling in the distance.
-Sometimes, I have the same thought as Bram Stoker’s famous vampire, "Listen to them -- the children of the night.
-What music they make!"
+So, why do dogs howl?

+A simple answer to, “Why do dogs howl?”
 A howling dog may simply want attention.
 Some dog owners know that dogs can be as emotionally manipulative as any human.
-The sound of a dog howling attracts the attention of its owner.
+The sound of a dog howling attracts the attention of his owner.
 Maybe you dash across the house to see what’s wrong, only to find yourself greeted by a dog who wants to be played with.
 Go through this routine enough times and the dog will learn that howling is an effective way to bring you running.

 Of course, there are two sides to this coin.
 If your dog knows that you leave for extended periods of time, he may howl as an expression of separation anxiety.
-Dogs that don’t have toys or sufficient things to entertain them in your absence get sad, lonely, and depressed.
-Dog howling can be in protest of being left alone.
+Dogs that don’t have toys or sufficient things to entertain them in your absence get sad, lonely and depressed.
+So, the sad answer to, “Why do dogs howl?” could be that your dog is howling in protest of being left alone.
 Imagine if someone put you in a crate all day or left you in some other space for an extended period of time.
 You’d howl, too!

 Much of our research confirms that dog howling occurs when certain sounds are perceived.
 The prompts and triggers can be anything: music on a stereo at a party, popular television theme songs, or the sound of musical instruments.
 People who enjoy dogs howling even seem to encourage their dogs by howling themselves!
 It would seem that one reason dogs howl is the experience of community or of bonding.
 Why do dogs howl at sirens?
 Why do dogs howl when you howl?
 Perhaps it’s to join in and be a part of the action.

-Dog howling can be an expression of injury.
+Another answer to, “Why do dogs howl?” could be that dogs howl to express injury.
 People weep when they get hurt; dogs howl in similar situations.
 Dogs howl to vocalize pain.
 Some dogs are also trained to howl when they make discoveries.
 Hunting dog breeds howl to signal the pursuit or apprehension of prey.
-If a dog has treed, cornered, or caught something, they may howl to alert their owners to the location of the prize.
+If a dog has treed, cornered or caught something, he may howl to alert his owners to the location of the prize.

 One thing to consider is that dog howling, like any other form of vocal expression, has no fixed meaning.
-It is a shifting signifier whose interpretation is situation-dependent.
+The answer to, “Why do dogs howl?” is a shifting signifier whose interpretation is situation-dependent.
 I enjoy going to karaoke; is it so difficult to imagine that a dog might not howl out of necessity, but out of joy?

-Is your dog a howler?
+Tell us: Is your dog a howler?
 When and how do your dogs get the urge to sing?
+Why do you think your dogs howl?
 Share your experiences with dog howling in the comments!
-Let us know the breed or mix, if you can, and our Dogster community will benefit from the knowledge.
+Let us know the breed or mix, if you can.